google/zetasql/docs/json_functions.md

  | NULL   |
  *--------*/

--- If a key that does not exist is specified, then the result is NULL.
+-- If a key that doesn't exist is specified, then the result is NULL.
 SELECT JSON_EXTRACT_ARRAY('{"a": "foo"}', '$.b') AS result;

 /*--------*